 Any outfalls beneath trails / developed areas will be sized for the greater of the 100-year or Regional storm flows.
 Emergency spillways we be provided at all outfall locations.
-Storm sewer outfall inverts connecting to Lake Ontario have been set at 75.50m, which is above the 10-year monthly mean water level as determined in the 2019 Shoreline Hazard Assessment from Baird.
+Storm sewer outfall inverts connecting to Lake Ontario have been set at 75.50m, which is above the 10-year monthly mean water level as determined in the 2020 Shoreline Hazard Assessment from Baird.
 The design of the shoreline works including outfall protection will be undertaken by others and coordinated with future submissions.
+Based on the anticipated water levels in the lake relative to the storm sewer elevations, an HGL analysis considering the lake levels as tailwater should be completed at detailed design.
+Where necessary, backflow preventers can be included on the underground parking / site plan storm connections.
+A dual-drainage model will be provided (major and minor system with inlets / assessment of major system flow depth).